BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 A 64-year-old admitted with pneumonia is now on 4 L oxygen.
 They pass sit and shake, but become very short of breath during stretch and point.
 What is the next move?

 Bedside Takeaway BMAT does not make mobility automatic.
-It makes mobility deliberate.
-The same four-step logic works across patient care settings, but each situation has its own safety screen.
+Each patient care situation has its own safety screen, and the patient's response should drive the next move.

 Clinical Scenario